 The LinkEngineering website is an online community of educators interested in providing meaningful engineering experiences to PreK-12 students of all abilities.

 The MATHCOUNTS Foundation is a 501(c)(3) non-profit organization that provides engaging math programs to U.S. middle school students of all ability levels in order to build confidence and improve attitudes towards math and problem solving.
 Middle school students exist at a critical juncture in which their love for mathematics must be nurtured, or their fear of mathematics must be overcome.
 MATHCOUNTS provides students with the kinds of experiences that foster growth and transcend fear to lay a foundation for future success.

 The STEM Pipeline is a comprehensive STEM Website for the Great Lakes Bay Region/Prosperity Region 5 (Arenac, Bay, Clare, Gladwin, Gratiot, Isabella, Midland and Saginaw Counties).
 The STEM Impact Initiative Study recommended that we need to build a STEM Talent Pipeline for the Great Lakes Bay Region.
-Click here to learn more about the GLBR STEM Impact Initiative.
+Learn more about the GLBR STEM Impact Initiative here.

-The world is changing, and the Great Lakes Bay Region is a part of it.
+The world is changing and the Great Lakes Bay Region is a part of it.
 There is an increasing focus on skills in science, technology, engineering and math (STEM).
 Roughly 38 percent of the region's economy is dependent on manufacturing or healthcare.
-Together with several regional partners, SVSU seeks to make the Great Lakes Bay Region one of STEM excellence through education, research, and innovation.
+Together with several regional partners, Saginaw Valley State University seeks to make the Great Lakes Bay Region one of STEM excellence through education, research and innovation.